×

 • ACE (angiotensin-converting enzyme) inhibitors or ARBs (angiotensin receptor blockers) which lower blood pressure and fight any inflammation

-• Beta blockers which slow down your heart rate
+• Beta-blockers which slow down your heart rate

-• Diuretics to reduce any build up of fluid
+• Diuretics to reduce any build-up of fluid

 Recovery and Outlook

-Most people recover from a broken heart syndrome without any long-term heart problems.
-If a health problem like a stroke, asthma or seizure triggered your broken heart syndrome event, then the doctor may advise on how to manage these conditions.
+Most people recover from broken heart syndrome without any long-term heart problems.
+If a health problem like a stroke, asthma, or seizure triggered your broken heart syndrome event, then the doctor may advise on how to manage these conditions.
 Although people make a full recovery in a few days or weeks, some people may have low energy levels for months after the event.
 If this leads you to feel depressed, reach out to a healthcare provider.

 Broken heart syndrome rarely causes death.
 It is a temporary condition with full recovery.